-This summer, our #BlackLivesMatter special grant round is dedicated to resourcing and celebrating the Black-led organizing across the LGBTQ South.
-Grants of up to $1,000 will support Black LGBTQ organizers leading projects such as direct action, resilience and healing efforts, direct service, artistic endeavors, and bail-out funds, across the South.
+This summer, our #BlackLivesMatter special grant round helped resource and celebrate the Black-led organizing across the LGBTQ South.
+Grants of up to $1,000 supported Black LGBTQ organizers leading projects such as direct action, resilience and healing efforts, direct service, artistic endeavors, and bail-out funds, across the South.

-These new grant rounds are part of CSE’s Southern Equality Fund, which has been making grassroots grants across the LGBTQ South since 2015.
+These new grant rounds were part of the Campaign for Southern Equality’s Southern Equality Fund, which has been making grassroots grants across the LGBTQ South since 2015.
 Since its inception, the Southern Equality Fund has prioritized supporting work led by BIPOC, transgender, and rural organizers.

 Criteria for #BlackLivesMatter Special Grant Round Projects

-We are specifically seeking nominations for projects or organizing efforts that are:
+We specifically sought nominations for projects or organizing efforts that are:

 - Based in the South.